 Commercial and institutional buildings designed in the Greek Revival style will often employ pedimented gable ends and corner brick pilasters to simulate the temple appearance.

-Greek Revival homes can be found in several neighborhoods including the Washington Square and Wannalancit Street Historic Districts while several commercial and institutional examples can also be found in the downtown area.
+Greek Revival homes can be found in several neighborhoods including the Washington Square and Wannalancit Street Historic Districts while several residential, commercial, and institutional examples can also be found in the downtown area.